-Avandia (rosiglitazone) is an oral diabetes medicine that helps control blood sugar levels.
+Avandia is an oral diabetes medicine that helps control blood sugar levels.

 Avandia is not recommended for use with insulin.
-Taking Avandia while you are using insulin may increase your risk of serious heart problems.
+Taking this medicine while you are using insulin may increase your risk of serious heart problems.

-To make sure Avandia is safe for you, tell your doctor if you have:
+To make sure Avandia is safe for you, tell your doctor if you have ever had:

 eye problems caused by diabetes; or

-Taking Avandia may increase your risk of serious heart problems.
-However, not treating your diabetes can damage your heart and other organs.
-Talk to your doctor about the risks and benefits of treating your diabetes with this medicine.
+Avandia may increase your risk of serious heart problems, but not treating your diabetes can also damage your heart and other organs.
+Talk to your doctor about the risks and benefits of this medicine.

-Women may be more likely than men to have bone fractures in the upper arm, hand, or foot while taking Avandia.
-Talk with your doctor if you are concerned about this possibility.
+Women may be more likely to have a broken bone while using rosiglitazone.
+Talk with your doctor about ways to keep your bones healthy.

 How should I take Avandia?

 Take Avandia exactly as prescribed by your doctor.
-Follow all directions on your prescription label.
-Your doctor may occasionally change your dose to make sure you get the best results.
-Do not take this medicine in larger or smaller amounts or for longer than recommended.
+Follow all directions on your prescription label and read all medication guides or instruction sheets.
+Your doctor may occasionally change your dose.

 Avandia is only part of a treatment program that may also include diet, exercise, weight control, blood sugar testing, and special medical care.
 Follow your doctor's instructions very closely.